Is Wise the Best Way to Send Money to Thailand?

 How Much Money Can I Transfer Using Wise?

-You can only transfer up to 2 million Thai Baht into Thailand at a time through Wise.
+You can only transfer up to THB2,000,000 into Thailand at a time through Wise.
 But keep in mind that some Thai banks won’t allow you to transfer that much at once.
-Bangkok Bank, Siam Commercial bank (SCB), and Kasikorn Bank are the only three.
+Bangkok Bank and Kasikorn Bank accept up to THB2,000,000 per transaction, while Siam Commercial Bank (SCB) accepts up to THB1,499,999.

-All other Thai banks limit the amount you can send at once to THB50,000.
-So, you’d have to make multiple transfers if you want to send more than that.
+All other supported banks limit transactions to THB500,000.
+So you’d have to make multiple transfers if you want to send more than that.

 Should I Use Wise When Sending Money to Thailand?